 But there’s an entire group of influencers who may have a better influence on your target audience’s purchase decisions.
-This group comprises of micro-influencers, who have significant following and higher engagement rates than top-level influencers.
+This group is comprised of micro-influencers, who have significant following and higher engagement rates than top-level influencers.

 What are Micro-Influencers?

 These micro-influencers are often seen as people who can provide authentic, unbiased opinions about products.
 This means that their audience looks to them as a trusted source for getting recommendations on what to purchase and what not to purchase.

-A lot of social media influencers fall under this category, but not all micro-influencers are social media influencers.
+A lot of influencers fall under this category, but not all micro-influencers are social media influencers.
 They may be influential in a work setting, like a top-performing colleague or an individual in a leadership position, for example.

 If you’ve always looked to her for beauty tips and regularly check on her updates, there’s a huge chance you’re going to trust what she says about a certain line of beauty products rather than what Kylie says about that product.
-There is such a thing as “being too famous”.
+There is such a thing as “being too famous.”

 What’s the Big Deal With Micro-Influencers?